-The Department of French and Italian offers three majors and two minors through which students gain proficiency in a second language, discover the appreciation of other cultures, and learn to think critically.
+The Department of French and Italian offers four majors and two minors through which students gain proficiency in a second language, discover the appreciation of other cultures, and learn to think critically.
 Students work towards the degrees with classes, one-on-one interaction with faculty, study abroad experiences, conversation groups and clubs, and scholarly events.
 If you’re wondering if one of our majors or minors is right for you, check out what studying French or Italian can do for you and Get Started today!

 - Become bilingual